vuo/vuo/node/vuo.video/descriptions/vuo.video.md

 MP3            | Lossy                   | Yes                        | No

 To find out which video and audio encodings a movie file uses, you can open it in QuickTime Player and go to Window > Show Movie Inspector.

+### Saving movies

+Vuo provides 2 nodes for saving images and audio to movie files:

+   - `Save Images to Movie` — Useful for realtime recording.
+Simply feed images (and optionally audio) to this node, and it records them in a movie file in realtime.
+Each frame's timestamp is derived from the time at which the image or audio event arrives at this node.
+   - `Save Frames to Movie` — Useful for non-realtime exporting and rotoscoping.
+This node lets you explicitly specify the timestamps for images and audio sample buffers.

+(See [Exporting a Movie](http://doc.vuo.org/latest/manual/exporting-compositions.xhtml#exporting-a-movie) for information on other ways to create movie files with Vuo.)